MLXXXp/Arduboy2/README.md

 ----------

 ## What's different from Arduboy library V1.1

+(These notes apply to when the *Arduboy2* library was first released.
+There will have been many additional changes, enhancements and features added to *Arduboy2* since then.)

 A main goal of Arduboy2 is to provide ways in which more code space can be freed for use by large sketches.
 Another goal is to allow methods other than the *tunes* functions to be used to produce sounds.
 Arduboy2 remains substantially compatible with [Arduboy library V1.1](https://github.com/Arduboy/Arduboy/releases/tag/v1.1), which was the latest stable release at the time of the fork.
 Arduboy2 is based on the code targeted for Arduboy library V1.2, which was still in development and unreleased at the time it was forked.